zephyrproject-rtos/trusted-firmware-m/platform/ext/target/nxp/lpcxpresso55s69/README.rst

 -  Host Interface: USB
 -  Program File: build/secure\_fw/tfm\_s.axf (etc.)

-Once the project has been setup, and the firmware has previously been flashed to the board, connect to the target via:
+Once the project has been set up, and the firmware has previously been flashed to the board, connect to the target via:

 -  Debug > Start Debug Session > Attach to a Running Program